Was Entropy Conserved between BBN and Recombination?: Summary and Conclusions

 If the $Y$ particle decays into a mixture of photons and other ultra-relativistic particles such as dark radiation, then there is a sweet spot photon fraction, $f_\gamma = 0.5913$, that will keep $\Neff$ fixed at the fiducial 3.044.
 However, the injection of photons from the $Y$ particle leads to an increase in $\etaBBN$ due to the requirement that $T_0 = \SI{2.7255}{\kelvin}$ (see Appendix \ref{sec:CLASSmodifications}).
 This increase in $\etaBBN$ increases $\YHe$ which results in \textit{Planck} observations of the CMB temperature and polarization anisotropies preferring a larger photon fraction, with the 1D posterior for $f_\gamma$ peaking at 0.632.
 For $f_\gamma$ between 0.555 and 0.707, CMB anisotropies permit significant entropy injections in which the energy density of the $Y$ particle equals at least half of the radiation density prior to its decay.
 If $f_\gamma$ deviates from the sweet spot value, then cosmological parameters like $\omega_{cdm}$, $H_0$, $A_s$, $\omega_b$, and $n_s$ must be altered from their standard $\Lambda$CDM values in order to match the observed \textit{Planck} temperature power spectrum.

-Upper limits on $\mu$ and $y$ spectral distortions of the CMB restrict the decay rate of the $Y$ particle to $\Gamma_Y=\SI{1.91e-6}{\per\second}$ (95\% CL) such that maximum lifetime of the $Y$ particle is $\SI{5.25e5}{\sec}$.
-The Primordial Inflation Explorer (PIXIE), which proposes to measure the CMB blackbody spectrum with three orders of magnitude better sensitivity than the results of COBE/FIRAS \cite{kogut_primordial_2011}, would enhance bounds on $\mu$ and $y$ distortions and therefore place even more restrictive bounds on the lifetime of the particle.
+Upper limits on $\mu$ and $y$ spectral distortions of the CMB restrict the decay rate of the $Y$ particle to $\Gamma_Y=\SI{1.91e-6}{\per\second}$ (95\% C.L.) such that maximum lifetime of the $Y$ particle is $\SI{5.25e5}{\sec}$.
+The Primordial Inflation Explorer, which proposes to measure the CMB blackbody spectrum with three orders of magnitude better sensitivity than the results of COBE/FIRAS \cite{kogut_primordial_2011}, would enhance bounds on $\mu$ and $y$ distortions and therefore place even more restrictive bounds on the lifetime of the particle.

 The deuterium abundance, D/H, proves to have the most constraining power on $Y$-induced entropy injection.
 We apply bounds of $\mathrm{D/H} = (2.527 \pm 0.068)\times10^{-5}$, which we translate from bounds on the baryon-to-photon ratio reported by \textcite{cooke_one_2018}.
-This uncertainty in D/H includes measurement uncertainty and uncertainties in nuclear reaction rates.
-This bound on deuterium limits the energy density of the $Y$ particle to be no more than 2.35\% (95\% CL) the total energy density of radiation.
-Using the fit described in Figure \ref{fig:gap_maxYR}, this upper bound corresponds to $g < 1.05$, which translates to a 5\% increase in the comoving energy density of radiation.
-Limits on D/H will likely tighten as more absorption systems are observed and as laboratory measurements of nuclear reaction rates improve, leading to even more restrictive bounds on the allowed level of entropy injection.
+This uncertainty in D/H includes measurement uncertainty and uncertainties in nuclear reaction rates.\footnote{After our analysis was complete, \textcite{yeh_probing_2022} released a new computation of the deuterium abundance that employs updated cross-section measurements from the LUNA Collaboration \citep{mossa_baryon_2020}.
+Assuming a fixed value of $\eta$ and $N_{\mathrm{eff}} = 3.044$, \textcite{yeh_probing_2022} report values for $\sigma_{\mathrm{DH}}$ due to uncertainties in three reaction rates.
+These uncertainties combine to give a theoretical uncertainty in D/H of $7.5\times10^{-7}$.
+When combined with the measurement uncertainty of $3.0\times10^{-7}$, this result gives $\sigma_{\mathrm{DH}} = 8.1\times10^{-7}$, which is less stringent than the D/H bound used in this work. } This bound on deuterium limits the energy density of the $Y$ particle to be no more than 2.35\% (95\% C.L.) the total energy density of radiation.
+Using the fit described in Fig.\ \ref{fig:gap_maxYR}, this upper bound corresponds to $g < 1.05$, which translates to a 5\% increase in the comoving energy density of radiation.
+Limits on D/H will likely tighten as more absorption systems are observed and as laboratory measurements of nuclear reaction rates improve.